 This system will be introduced on 1 March 2024 and all affected actors should submit information in the new system by 31 October 2023.
 Traffic from Norway and Switzerland will still be exempt from the entry summary declaration requirement, as Norway and Switzerland are part of the Security Zone.

-Notification of arrival and temporary storage declarations for goods transported by air
+Presentation notification and temporary storage declarations for goods transported by air

 Swedish Customs will continuously develop these functions and are considering options for realising the handling of temporary storage declarations.
 Until a solution has been developed, the current temporary solution will be used, i.e. submitting temporary storage declarations by e-mail.

-Notification of arrival and temporary storage declarations for goods transported by other modes of transportation
+Presentation notification and temporary storage declarations for goods transported by other modes of transportation